derekl-beep/stackedit-notes/Fixed Income Derivatives.md

 ## Discount Factors

 The discount factor for a particular term indicate the **present value** of one unit currency to be received at the end of the term.

-Denote the discount factor for $t$ years by $d(t).
+Denote the discount factor for $t$ years by $d(t)$.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTAwMjIzODczMCw1NTMyMTQ4NjRdfQ==
+eyJoaXN0b3J5IjpbLTgyNzg1MDQyNiw1NTMyMTQ4NjRdfQ==
 -->